robinklaassen/advent-of-code-2019/README.md

 a directed graph first, until I realised in part 2 that I actually didn't need that.
 Problem took me less than an hour which is less than all other days so far :')

+### Day 7
+Intcoding again!
+Before tackling the problem I decided to implement the IntcodeProgram as a formal class, as I expected it to return for a lot more days in this advent.
+Part 1 then was easily done; I could just reuse the same instance over and over again.
+After re-learning the difference between combinations and permutations the answer rolled out quickly.

+Then part 2 came and I had to redesign the interface of my fancy new class.
+Separate functions for starting and receiving input, using a ProgramState `Enum`, and other fancy things.
+Sure, the code could still be refactored to be more elegant, but I'm pretty satisfied, and with the new design the solution to part 2 just instantly worked!

+### Day 8
+In my mind this puzzle quickly became a 3d NumPy **mess**.
+Then I remembered an earlier lesson, so I simply sliced up the string to layers and parsing each layer.
+Then printing to a monospaced terminal works pretty nicely.
+Not too hard this one.